 Explaining who we are in a single “elevator pitch” is, perhaps, the hardest task for all of us dealing with communication, especially for those with lots of years of experience behind us.
-Let’s say that, in this case, we’re in an elevator, that is taking us to the top of the skyscraper, where we will eventually have a nice cup of espresso and enjoy the view together…
+Let’s say that, in this case, we’re in an elevator that is taking us to the top of the skyscraper, where we will eventually have a nice cup of espresso and enjoy the view together…

-My education goes from diplomacy – international relations, through postgraduate studies in communicology, to Ph.D. studies in media management.
+My education goes from diplomacy – international relations, through postgraduate studies in communicology, to Ph.D. studies in culture and media management.
 I completed a photography course out of love, and recently I had a chance to get some new, different kinds of knowledge at the “Social Innovation” course, which I attended at the University of Washington together with my colleagues from around the world.

 I worked in schools as a professor of the social group of subjects and in the Ministry of Education on pioneering projects of digitalization of student enrollment in secondary schools when I was given the opportunity to work as the Minister of Finance’s right hand in his cabinet.
 I quit that job after only a few days when I was unofficially told that the salary was low, but the other earning opportunities were significant.
 It simply wasn’t my style.